unitaryfund/mitiq/docs/source/guide/rem-3-options.md

 ```

 ### Inverse confusion matrix from $k$ local confusion matrices
-The function `generate_tensored_inverse_confusion_matrix(num_qubits, confusion_matrices)` can be applied to any $n$-qubit confusion matrix $A$ which is factorized into the tensor product of $k$ smaller, local confusion matrices (supplied by the user in `confusion_matrices`), one for each subgroup in a partition of the $n$ qubits into $k$ smaller subgroups.
-The factorization encodes the assumption that there are $k$ independent/uncorrelated noise processes affecting the $k$ disjoint subgroups of qubits (possibly of different sizes), but within each subgroup noise may be correlated between qubits in that subgroup.
-This model includes the simplest noise model above as the special case where $k=n$ and each of the $n$ single-qubit subgroups has the same confusion matrix $A_1$:
+The function `generate_tensored_inverse_confusion_matrix(num_qubits, confusion_matrices)` can be applied to any $n$-qubit confusion matrix $A$ which is factorized into the tensor product of $k$ smaller, local confusion matrices (supplied by the user in `confusion_matrices`), one for each subset in a partition of the $n$ qubits into $k$ smaller subsets.
+The factorization encodes the assumption that there are $k$ independent/uncorrelated noise processes affecting the $k$ disjoint subsets of qubits (possibly of different sizes), but within each subset noise may be correlated between qubits in that subset.
+This model includes the simplest noise model above as the special case where $k=n$ and each of the $n$ single-qubit subsets has the same confusion matrix $A_1$:

 $$
 A = A^{(1)}_1 \otimes \dots \otimes A^{(n)}_1.